-In accordance with Mississippi legislative statues and regulations for health care institutions regarding criminal background checks.
-Every student must have fingerprints taken, a criminal background check completed, and must affirm annually that there has been no change in their criminal background clearance.
+In accordance with Mississippi legislative statues and regulations for health care institutions regarding criminal background checks, every student must have fingerprints taken and a criminal background check completed.
 Cost of these requirements will be the student's responsibility.
 The student must be in compliance with the legislative statues and hospital policies to participate in clinical experiences.